manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 );
 ```

-The `counter` property overrides itself after each batch update but always uses `this.state.counter` as its base reference for incrementing by 1.
+The `counter` property overwrites itself after each batch update but always uses `this.state.counter` as its base reference for incrementing by 1.
 After all state calls having executed, React calls the `render()` method again.

 If an **updater function** is used instead, the current state is passed as a parameter and access is given to the state when the function is actually called: